LE VIVIER’S EMERGING ARTISTS HUB

 - 79 artists

-- 19 broadcasts in Montreal
+- 19 performances in Montreal

-- Presentation of projects to an international delegation.
+- Presentation of projects to an international delegation

 GABRIEL TROTTIER